citizensadvice/design-system/CONTRIBUTING.md

 ## The Code

 Use node v10 to build the repo.
-There is a `.nvmrc` file supplied, if you have nvm installed just run `nvm use` to switch to node 10. `yarn` is the recommended package manager.
+There is a `.nvmrc` file supplied, if you have nvm installed just run `nvm use` to switch to node 10.

 ### Building

-Just run `yarn build` and this will compile all the SCSS into the `dist` folder.
+Just run `npm run build` and this will compile all the SCSS into the `dist` folder.

 #### Output checks